sushant12/gla/README.md

 cd gla && cp post-checkout <project root .git/hooks folder>
 ```

-You need to create a `gla.yml` file where you define your database credentials.
+You need to create a `gla.yml` file in your project's root directory.
 Without this file, the script will fail.

 For eg, we support the following keys in the yml file